hoangduytranuk/blender_manual/blender_docs/manual/advanced/scripting/introduction.rst

 the :doc:`local, system and user paths </getting_started/installing/configuration/directories>`.

-You can setup an additional search path for scripts in :ref:`prefs-file-paths` :menuselection:`User Preferences --> File Paths`.
+You can setup an additional search path for scripts in :ref:`prefs-file-paths` :menuselection:`Preferences --> File Paths`.

 Installation
 ^^^^^^^^^^^^

-Add-ons are conveniently installed through Blender in the :doc:`User Preferences </preferences/addons>`.
+Add-ons are conveniently installed through Blender in the :doc:`Preferences </editors/preferences/addons>`.
 Click the :menuselection:`Install from File...` button and select the ``.py`` or ``.zip`` file.

 To manually install scripts or add-ons, place them in the ``add-ons``, ``modules``, ``presets``,